HUSQVARNA 701 SUPERMOTO (2015 - on) Review

 The fuel tank is within the self-supporting plastic subframe, with the filler located at the back of the seat.
 Fuel capacity is just 13 litres, but thankfully even when ridden as briskly as it encourages you to the 701 averages 54mpg.
 So the fuel light doesn’t come on until 130 miles and it’ll cover almost 155 miles before spluttering to a halt.
 With less enthusiastic use the super-smart motor happily returns figure in the 60s or even 70s.

-While there are larger, better-equipped and faster bikes for the same sort of new price as the Husqvarna, it’s good value.
+There are larger, better-equipped and faster bikes for the same sort of new price as the Husqvarna - for similar money you could get a BMW F900XR, Suzuki GSX-S1000 or Triumph Street Triple RS.
+However, the Husky is good value.
 You get classy parts and the feel of a premium device, and residual values are high too – used 701s don’t lose much money.
+It's also a far more authentic supermoto than the Ducati Hypermotard or Aprilia Dorsoduro, and a class above the Yamaha XT660X.

 There’s a simple compact display with speed, odometer, trip, plus a couple of idiot lights.
 That’s your lot.
 A supermoto wouldn’t be right with a huge TV-like dash, and the obvious feel of the engine means you never miss a rev counter.